Hi friend and Welcome!

 - Manufacturing quality has suffered over time, being that these are now made in China.

-All plastic and extremely light.
+- All plastic and extremely light.
 Some have had problems with various pieces breaking off.
 Overall the set feels cheaply constructed.
 I did not have any issues in my time with either the M version or the Studio version.
+The one that my mom’s husband gave me has survived without a scratch for over 40 years, so that’s definitely a good sign.
+I can’t speak for the Chinese models though.